pimcore/data-hub/SECURITY.md

 If you think that you have found a security issue, don’t use the bug tracker and don’t publish it publicly.
-Instead, all security issues must be reported via [this form](https://pimcorehq.wufoo.com/forms/pimcore-security-report/).
+Instead, all security issues must be reported via 📫 to security-issue📧pimcore.com .

 ## Resolving Process
 Every submitted security issue is handled with top priority by following these steps: